Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 And of note on the left occipital scalp, which is the back of the head on the left side.

-So what I will do is um me and Angie will put the links below for you guys to look at the crime scene photos in the description.
+So what I will do is me and Angie will put the links below for you guys to look at the crime scene photos in the description.

-Okay, uh, so you guys can go ahead and look at them.
+So you guys can go ahead and look at them.

-Uh there I have the gun though.
+I have the gun though.

 You have the gun?

-Uh here's the gun, guys, right here that was used.
+Here's the gun, guys, right here that was used.

-Um and there's some other photos as well.
+And there's some other photos as well.

 Where is here?

-It was a semi-automatic uh hindgun.
+It was a semi-automatic handgun.

 Yeah.